andrasq/node-qnit/Readme.md

 Nodeunit runs the test exported via `module.exports`.
 The test can be a test function or an object containing test functions and/or test objects.
-Functions are invoked as tests, objects get their properties walked, with function properties are invoked as tests, and object properties recursed into.
+Functions are invoked as tests, objects get their properties walked, with function properties invoked as tests, and object properties recursed into.

-Each test function gets a newly created empty object that is set to `this` when the test is running.
-The test is passed a single parameter which is the tester object (usually called `t`) having a special method `done`.  `t.done()` must be called for the test to succeed.
+Each test function gets a newly created empty object that is set to `this` when the test is run.
+The test function is passed a single parameter, the tester object (usually called `t`), having a special method `done`.
+`t.done()` must be called for the test to succeed.

 Each test object can have two special properties, `setUp` and `tearDown`.
 All other properties are test functions or nested test objects.
-If the `setUp` function exists, it will be called before every contained test function, both contained directly and indirectly inside a nested test object.  `setUp` sees the same `this` that the test function will see; changes made to properties `this.x` in `setUp` will be visible inside the test function and also in `tearDown`.  `tearDown` is similar to `setUp` but is called after the test calls done().
+If the `setUp` function exists, it will be called before every contained test function, contained both directly or indirectly inside a nested test object.  `setUp` sees the same `this` that the test function will see; changes made to properties `this.x` in `setUp` will be visible inside the test function and also in `tearDown`.  `tearDown` is similar to `setUp` but is called after the test calls done().

-Each test function when it runs invokes all setUp and tearDown calls in all enclosing objects.  `setUp` and `tearDown` functions are paired and nest around the test:  `setUp` functions are called in outermost to innermost order, the test function is run, then the `tearDown` functions are run in the innermost to outermost order.
+Each test function when it runs invokes all setUp and tearDown calls from all enclosing objects.  `setUp` and `tearDown` functions are paired and nest around the test:  a new `this` object is created, the `setUp` functions are called in outermost to innermost order, the test function is run, then the `tearDown` functions are run in the innermost to outermost order.

+### Example

         module.exports = {
             setUp: function(done) {